Self-Directed Case Study · Windows Endpoint & Server Administration

 PHASE 03 DHCP Server — Multi-Site Scopes for Toronto & Montreal

-With the domain running, the next critical service was DHCP — the mechanism by which every client gets an IP address, gateway, and DNS server automatically.
-I installed the DHCP Server role on SRV01, first assigning a static IPv4 address to the server (192.168.6.10/24) to ensure DHCP and DNS services were anchored to a fixed address.
+With the domain running, the next critical service was DHCP — the mechanism by which clients receive an IP address, gateway, and DNS server automatically.
+I installed the DHCP Server role on the domain controller after assigning a static IPv4 address so DHCP and DNS services were anchored to a fixed address.

-I created multiple scopes to simulate a multi-site enterprise network with offices in Toronto and Montreal.
-Each scope was configured with the correct subnet, IP range, exclusions, and scope options (Router 003, DNS Server 006, DNS Domain Name 015).
-A DHCP reservation for SRV02 ensured it would always receive the same IP regardless of lease renewal.
+I created one primary lab scope plus four simulated site scopes to model a multi-site enterprise network with offices in Toronto and Montreal.
+Each scope was configured with subnet ranges, exclusions, and scope options (Router 003, DNS Server 006, DNS Domain Name 015).
+A DHCP reservation for the member server ensured it would receive a consistent lab address.

 DHCP installation warning — static IP required before proceeding